 The following section describes the final array of 10 alternatives.
-The final array of alternatives was identified based on the Efficiency Frontier, breakpoints in the scatter plot of average annual costs and benefit outputs, and the bar chart of the resulting Best Buys.
-Study objectives and the technical significance of the habitat were also considered in the identification of the Final Array.
+The final array of alternatives was identified based on the CEICA results by looking at the alternatives identified on the efficiency frontier breakpoints in the scatter plot of average annual costs and outputs, and the bar chart of the resulting best buys.
+Study objectives and the technical significance of the habitat were also considered in the identification of the final array.
+The recreational opportunities were added to the final array.
+All alternatives in the final array incorporated LW\1, and alternatives that included measures on land within Meeman-Shelby Forest State Park also incorporated measure M\2.

 The specific measures and activities associated with each alternative are listed in its associated subsection.
 See Table 2-12 for measures included in the final array of alternatives.
-Please see Appendix 1 for more specific details of each identified measure and individual maps depicting the locations of the alternatives in the Final Array.
+Please see Appendix 1 for more specific details of each identified measure and individual maps depicting the locations of the alternatives in the final array.

-The Final array of alternatives include the following:
+The final array of alternatives include the following:

-• No Action Alternative-Baseline for comparison
+- No Action Alternative-Baseline for comparison

 - Alternative A-study team Developed

 - Alternative B-study team Developed

-- Alternative C1-CE/ICA Developed
+- Alternative C1-CEICA Developed

-- Alternative C2-CE/ICA Developed
+- Alternative C2-CEICA Developed

-- Alternative C3-CE/ICA Developed
+- Alternative C3-CEICA Developed

-- Alternative C4-CE/ICA Developed
+- Alternative C4-CEICA Developed

-- Alternative C5-CE/ICA Developed
+- Alternative C5-CEICA Developed

-- Alternative C6-CE/ICA Developed
+- Alternative C6-CEICA Developed

-- Alternative C7-CE/ICA Developed
+- Alternative C7-CEICA Developed